FePhyFoFum/PyPHLAWD/docs/introduction.md

 The first use of PyPHLAWD was in
 - Smith, S. A. and J. W. Brown.
 2018.
 Constructing a broadly inclusive seed plant phylogeny. _American Journal of Botany_ 105(3): 1–13. [link](https://onlinelibrary.wiley.com/doi/abs/10.1002/ajb2.1019)

-The program is describe in
+The program is described in
 - Smith, S. A. and J. F. Walker. _in review_.
 PyPHLAWD: a python package for phylogenetic dataset construction

 PyPHLAWD is currently in a rolling release format.
 You can refer to your current version if you `git clone` the repository by running the command `python logo.py`.
 That will give you the hash for the version you are running as below